No. 22 Auburn reaches SEC tourney final, downs Florida 65-62

 BIG PICTURE

 Florida: The Gators head home at least having made up for losing their final three games of the regular season with their 76-73 upset of No. 9 LSU in the quarterfinals.
 But they missed their first appearance in the tournament final since 2014 and will have to wait for another chance to add to their four tournament titles.
-The Gators didn’t help themselves with 19 turnovers, and Auburn converted those mistakes into 20 points.

 Auburn: The Tigers improved to 4-8 all-time in this tournament’s semifinals, and this is the fourth time they have reached the championship game, following 1984, 1985 and 2000.